aanton/telegram-webpage-monitor-bot/README.md

 # @aanton/telegram-webpage-monitor-bot

-Monitors a webpage detecting when a predefined block/snippet has changed & sends a message to a Telegram chat using a Telegram bot.
+Monitors a webpage detecting when a custom block/snippet has changed & sends a message to a Telegram chat using a Telegram bot.

 ## Installation